BIGJRA/BIGJRA.github.io/rejuv.md

 stage each, and lower the target's Defense & Special Defense by 1 stage each.

-The first 10 or so attempts you’ll have at this battle will probably be wrapping your head around what is happening.
+The first 10 or so attempts you'll have at this battle will probably be wrapping your head around what is happening.
 Basically, on Glitch Field, special defense and special attack are calculated by whichever of the two is highest.
-This, plus Wonder Room, which swaps a Pokemon’s raw defense and raw special defense, means that Saki’s extremely defensive team members now hit their special moves with their defense stats: Mega Metagross uses 150 base special attack to power field boosted Zen Headbutt.
+This, plus Wonder Room, which swaps a Pokemon's raw defense and raw special defense, means that Saki's extremely defensive team members now hit their special moves with their defense stats: Mega Metagross uses 150 base special attack to power field boosted Zen Headbutt.
 On top of this, Super U.M.D.
 Attack is a 100 power physical